ReChronoRain/HyperCeiler/tests/home-dock-window/README.md

 to compositor blur.
 An unsupported ticket uses delayed retries of 2, 4, 8, 16 and 30 seconds.
 Once a ticket has successfully rendered native glass, the first loss of its live renderer is recreated immediately; only a failed recreation resumes the bounded backoff, capped at 30 seconds.
-Each attempt checks the vendor texture up to twenty times at 500ms intervals.
+Each attempt checks the vendor texture twenty times at 500ms intervals.
+An attached host whose producer is still active then keeps waiting on the same generation: ten checks at 3s, then checks at 15s.
+Missing or inactive producers still enter bounded recovery.
+A live silent source no longer burns the compatibility budget or undergoes speculative refreshes that discard its texture.
 Successful readiness stops polling.
+Hiding the parent cancels readiness immediately, including a create completing after the hide; returning opens a new loop.
 Disabling or removal cancels the ticket, stale generation callbacks cannot affect a newer attempt, and hot reload stops the worker.
 Retries never run on the WMS thread or at frame rate.